quorten/quorten-blog1/_posts/2020-11-28-homenet-engin-biz.md

 will change but the business will not, and the world will buy new products in preference to old ones.
 So then there will be less and less customers until pretty soon, the company goes out of business.
-But still, that's a meager way to explaian the true intent behind engineering to business managers.
+But still, that's a meager way to explain the true intent behind engineering to business managers.

 Fundamentally, we can explain the crux of the matter this way.